 Birth name: Eric Hilliard Nelson

 Died: Dec.
 31, 1985, De Kalb, TX

 Nelson began his road to stardom as the younger son on the TV program “Ozzie and Harriet”.
 In his teen years, he became a major recording star with hits like “Walkin’”, “Poor Little Fool”, “Travelin’ Man”, “It’s Late”, “Be-Bop Baby” and more.
-He is the father of actress Tracy Nelson and twin brothers Matthew and Gunnar (from the 90’s Rock duo “Nelson”).
+His children are Tracy Nelson and twin brothers Matthew and Gunnar (from the 90’s Rock duo “Nelson”).
 Mr. Nelson was sadly killed in a plane crash at the age of 45.

 Birth name: Richard Steven Valenzuela